Nelson-Gon/mde/README.md

 grouped_drop <- structure(list(ID = c("A", "A", "B", "A", "B"),
           Vals = c(4, NA,  NA, NA, NA), Values = c(5, 6, 7, 8, NA)),
           row.names = c(NA, -5L), class = "data.frame")
-# Drop all columns for groups that meet a percent missingness of reater than or
+# Drop all columns for groups that meet a percent missingness of greater than or
 # equal to 67
 drop_na_if(grouped_drop,percent_na = 67,sign="gteq",
                                     grouping_cols = "ID")